Data and Analysis Related to Trump Administration Executive Orders on Immigrants and Refugees

 REPORT: Understanding the Potential Impact of Executive Action on Immigration Enforcement

 This report analyzes how many unauthorized immigrants fall within priority enforcement categories unveiled in November 2014 and how implementation of these priorities could affect the number of deportations.
-The report also examines the replacement of Secure Communities with a new Priority Enforcement Program.

 REPORT: Deportation and Discretion: Reviewing the Record and Options for Change